 The different Linux versions officially supported by VLC are:

 - Debian GNU/Linux: A very popular Linux which has seen its use in home computers.
 After adding wheezy-backport repository use the command- sudo apt-get -t wheezy-backports install vlc

 - Ubuntu: The highly popular Linux Distro developed by canonical.
 This one is based on Debian and around 20 million users use this great OS.
-Command- sudo apt-get install vlc browser-plugin-vlc
+See: How to Install VLC in Linux.

 - Mint: Another popular Linux distribution with a large user base.
 This one is based on Ubuntu, the other popular one.
 Install with this complete online site for Linux Mint users.